marcusoftnet/marcusoftnet.github.io/_posts/2021-05-22-some-questions-about-estimation-and-plannning.md

 This is a big question and we might need to have a face2face chat over this.

+But “shortly”
-But “shortly” - agile techniques has sometimes been misinterpreted as “don’t plan at all”, which I think is a misconception.
+  - Agile techniques has sometimes been misinterpreted as “don’t plan at all”, which I think is a misconception.
 For me it’s all about making adjustments so that we can iterate and learn faster and faster.
 This gives us more flexibility - i.e. we become agile.
 I would take [Dan Norths](https://dannorth.net/) advice going into a project like this and [optimize for discovery]( https://dannorth.net/2010/08/30/introducing-deliberate-discovery/).

 Hence - I would spend some time in planning the architecture and make some high-level plans for how the thing is going to be built.
 But remember; you don’t know yet, since you most certainly will discover things along the way.
 Hence - just plan for what you know/need now and be ready to change.
 In other words - every document you write, decision you make - make it easy to change.
 [Read this](http://www.marcusoft.net/2013/04/WhatDoYouOptimizeFor.html)  that was one of my aha-experiences.